Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 - step2: Configuring the user account

-> Create an account, note that in the real exam the user will be already created for you and it will be given proper privileges too visa `sudo` command
+> Create an account, note that in the real exam the user will be already created for you and it will be given proper privileges too via `sudo` command

 ```
 [root@control ~]# useradd automation
 ```

-> Set password, in the real exam this step will also be done, you'll not need to create a password for the user, and please don't create a password for the already created user
+> Set password, in the real exam this step will also be done for you by default and you will not need to configure a password, and please don't create a password for the already created user.

 ```
 [root@control ~]# echo devops | passwd --stdin automation